guoqiao/charm-elasticsearch/README.md

     epoch      timestamp cluster       status node.total node.data shards ...
     1404728290 10:18:10  elasticsearch green           2         2      0

-Note that the admin port (9200) is only accessible from the instance itself and any clients that join.
+Note that for security reasons the admin port (9200) is only accessible from the instance itself and any clients that join.
 Similarly the node-to-node communication port (9300) is only available to other units in the elasticsearch service.
+You can change this explicitly with:

+    juju set elasticsearch firewall_enabled=false

 See the separate HACKING.md for information about deploying this charm from a local repository.